Venice: Jewel of the Adriatic 2025

 Calle Larga Ragusei, Dorsoduro 3489/E-C, Venice 30123, Italy

-The 4-star Avani Rio Novo Venice opened its doors to guests in late 2018.
-It is located in the heart of the Dorsoduro district – an neighbourhood renowned for showcasing the ‘real Venice’ and bustling with restaurants, shops, and artisan boutiques as well as important sites like Ca’ Foscari University and the Ca’ Rezzonico.
-The hotel is located just far enough from San Marco to escape the busiest of the tourist hotspots at the end of your day, but its central location in Venice makes it easy to get to the rest of the city and the main sites on foot or by vaporetto.
-The stylish hotel building, which dates back to the 1950s, is built in Razionalismo Italiano style, featuring sleek lines and geometric shapes.
+The 4-star Avani Rio Novo Venice is located in the heart of the Dorsoduro district – a neighbourhood renowned for showcasing the ‘real Venice’ and bustling with restaurants, shops, and artisan boutiques as well as important sites like Ca’ Foscari University and the Ca’ Rezzonico.
+The hotel is just far enough from San Marco to escape the busiest of the tourist hotspots at the end of your day, but its central location makes it easy to get to the rest of the city and the main sites on foot or by vaporetto.
+The Avani rio Novo Venice offers 144 modern, air-conditioned rooms equipped with en suite bathroom, minibar, LCD TV and free Wi-Fi.

 Single Supplement